How Energy Storage Can Help Avoid Power Blackouts

-Transitioning to renewable energy sources like wind, water and solar with storage capabilities is one approach.
+Transitioning to renewable energy sources like wind, water, and solar with storage capabilities is one approach.
 A panel of researchers, led by Stanford University, recently proposed a plan to shift to 100% renewables and keep the power grid stable by relying on storage to avoid blackouts.
-Importantly, their research showed strong financial benefits.
-The cost per unit of energy, including health and climate costs would save 75% of the costs associated with the current energy structure.
+Their research showed strong financial benefits.
+The cost per unit of energy, including health and climate costs, would save 75% of the costs associated with the current energy structure.

 Adding Storage Capabilities to the Current Grid